Kam Mickolio

-Kameron Kraig 'Kam' Mickolio (/mɪkəˈlaɪ.oʊ/; born May 10, 1984) is an American former professional baseball pitcher.
+Kameron Kraig 'Kam' Mickolio (/mɪkoʊˈlaɪoʊ/ mik-oh-LYE-oh; born May 10, 1984) is an American former professional baseball pitcher.
 He played in Major League Baseball (MLB) for the Baltimore Orioles and Arizona Diamondbacks, and in Nippon Professional Baseball (NPB) for the Hiroshima Toyo Carp and Tohoku Rakuten Golden Eagles.

 Amateur career

 Mickolio graduated from Belgrade High School in 2002, but did not play baseball because Montana did not sanction the sport.
 Instead, he played with a local American Legion Baseball team named the Belgrade Bandits, which finished in third place with a 32–20 record in state competition.
 He went 9–2 with 115 strikeouts in 88 innings pitched.
 He registered five shutouts and complete games each in his eleven starts.
 He also batted .386 with six home runs.

 Mickolio attended the College of Eastern Utah for two years.
-He was the 46th-round pick (1,373rd overall) of the St. Louis Cardinals in the 2003 MLB Draft, but did not sign a contract.
+He was the 46th-round pick (1,373rd overall) of the St. Louis Cardinals in the 2003 MLB draft, but did not sign a contract.
 Mickolio completed his college career at Utah Valley State College.